 What About Chocolate?

-And then comes the fun part: sugar, milk, and other additives.
+And then comes the sugar, milk, and other additives.
 While these ingredients turn raw cacao into that smooth, melt-in-your-mouth treat, they also make it a little less virtuous in the nutrition department.
 Roasting cacao beans at a higher temperature comes with a price, as the higher the roasting temperature, the more vitamins and nutrients break down.

 Raw Chocolate: The Middle Ground